Blueshoe/website/content/blog/performance-comparison-gke-vs-eks.md

 EKS vs. GKE – and why does it matter?
 :::
 :::globalParagraph
-According to [this statistic](https://www.statista.com/statistics/1230308/container-technology-orchestrator-use/){.bs-link-blue} from February 2020, 540 respondents answered the question ‘Which of the following container orchestrators do you use?’ with:
+According to <a href="https://www.statista.com/statistics/1230308/container-technology-orchestrator-use/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">this statistic</a> from February 2020, 540 respondents answered the question ‘Which of the following container orchestrators do you use?’ with:
 :::
 :::GlobalBlock{.ul-disk .mb-5}
 - 37% of all respondents use EKS